What a Way to Go!: Development

 MacLaine was formally signed in July 1963.
-Also that month Jacobs announced he had signed a deal with 20th Century Fox for the latter to finance and distribute.
+Also that month Jacobs announced he had signed a deal with 20th Century-Fox for the latter to finance and distribute.
 The production companies would be Jacob's Apjac and Thompson's Malibu Productions.
 The stars would be MacLaine, Dean Martin, Paul Newman, Robert Mitchum, Dick Van Dyke and Gene Kelly.
 Filming would start 8 August.
 Jacobs called the project "a sad comedy – a farout picture that has both loudness and pathos."

 According to Mitchum, Frank Sinatra had wanted $500,000 for two weeks worth of work, so they offered the role to Mitchum instead.
 He agreed to do it because he liked working with MacLaine and Thompson (who had directed him in Cape Fear).

 MacLaine said, "There is – I hope – pathos, anyway that's what I'm trying to do.
 It's funny for a girl to go through five husbands, getting wealthier with the death of each one – but it's sad, too, because she didn't want them to die and she hates money."

 Gene Kelly originally had the rights to the story, intending to direct it, but relinquished it to Jacobs.
 Kelly agreed to appear in a single sequence.
 He choreographed the dance as well, calling it "a kind of gentle spoof of old movie musicals, though not as much of a parody, really, as Sing Along with Mitch."

-Robert Mitchum's role was originally meant for Frank Sinatra, but Sinatra suddenly wanted several times more money than what the other male leads received, and the studio refused his demands.
+Robert Mitchum's role was originally meant for Frank Sinatra, but Sinatra suddenly wanted more than several times the amount of money that the other male leads received, and the studio refused his demands.
 Gregory Peck was sought, but he was unavailable.
 The previous year, MacLaine had co-starred with Mitchum in Two for the Seesaw, and she recommended him to director J. Lee Thompson who passed the endorsement on to the studio.